joedski/musings/Typescript/AsyncData in TypeScript.md

 ### Runtime Hit, But Safer

 To make things a bit safer, we could actually require that the factories return a tuple of the args, then use those factories in the instance factories themselves.
+This means two function calls, you can be sure you'll receive the correct number of values.